anaprataa/portfolio/README.md

 # Ana Luiza Prata
 <sub>*Chemical Engineering student* at Universidade Federal Rural do Rio de Janeiro</sub>

 As a Chemical Engineering student and newcomer to the world of Data Science, I combine critical thinking, analytical vision and a taste for challenges.
-I live to accumulate new knowledge and apply them to solve problems in order to construct a better world.
+I live to accumulate new knowledge and apply them to solve problems in order to construct a better future.
 Learning is what I like to do. :bulb:

 At this moment I'm searching for my first professional experience as an intern or trainee.
 In the meanwhile, I keep improving my data science skills.